ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 A STAC catalog is a structured, machine-readable collection of geospatial assets, described using JSON-based metadata records.
 It provides a standardized way to organize and link datasets, making it easy to search, access, and analyze geospatial data across different sources.
 A STAC catalog consists of collections (groupings of related datasets) and items (individual assets like satellite images or model outputs), with links connecting them for easy navigation and interoperability.
 :::

+### **Who can contribute?**

+If you are an **ESA Project PI, Data Owner or OSC Admin** you can contribute to the content of the Open Science Data Catalogue in following ways:

+- Data ingestion
+- Updating content (description of products/projects etc.)
+- Request removal of existing Item

+**Other user requirements include:**

+- Only users with an active GitHub account are allowed to contribute to the catalogue.
+In case of absence of GitHub account, please [create an account first.](https://github.com/join)

 ## How to Upload Data
 In order to upload your data to the OSC, you need to create valid STAC objects (a structure of JSON files) and upload these through a Pull Request to the [open-science-catalog-metadata-staging](https://github.com/EOEPCA/open-science-catalog-metadata-staging/tree/main) repository.